tess-jl/aws-developer-course/notes/9_AWS_CICD.md

 * can be run on own computer but need to install Docker --> leverge **CodeBuild Agent**

 ### CodeBuild Hands on part 1
+-e.g. want to test that
+-choose source (in our case CodeCommit, but many other AWS services abailable) -codebuild runs a docker image that will run our test --> 2 kinds of Docker Image:
+1. Managed Image (by AWS CodeBuild)
+1. Custom Image (perhaps more specific for company) -env--> OP = unbuntu, standard, latest image, type=Linux -service role--> new service role auto creates a new IAM service role for us -some extra config (optional, lots of stuff including env vars)

+-MOST important = **build spec** = build specification, a file that tells code build how to build our project
+* use a buildspec file --> by default will look in root

+-artifacts
+-can enable cache (S3 or local)
+-create build

+-try build with code as-is (no spec!) --> fails as expected

 ### CodeBuild Hands on part 2